 Svensk juristtidning,1918 onwards

-Lakimies 1962 onwards; published by the Finnish Bar Association; abstracts (and some whole articles) in English
+Lakimies, 1962 onwards; abstracts (and some whole articles) are available in English

 Defensor Legis, 1920 onwards